mrgrain/cdk-esbuild/API.md

 - *Type:* `string` | `string`[] | {[ key: string ]: `string`}

+A path or list or map of paths to the entry points of your code.

+Relative paths are by default resolved from the current working directory.
+To change the working directory, see `buildOptions.absWorkingDir`.

+Absolute paths can be used if files are part of the working directory.

+Examples:
+  - `'src/index.ts'`
+  - `require.resolve('./lambda')`
+  - `['src/index.ts', 'src/util.ts']`
+  - `{one: 'src/two.ts', two: 'src/one.ts'}`

 ---

 ##### `props`<sup>Optional</sup> <a name="@mrgrain/cdk-esbuild.JavaScriptSource.parameter.props"></a>

 - *Type:* [`@mrgrain/cdk-esbuild.JavaScriptSourceProps`](#@mrgrain/cdk-esbuild.JavaScriptSourceProps)

+Props to change the behavior of the bundler.

+Default values for `props.buildOptions`:
+- `bundle=true`
+- `platform=browser`

 ---